zjffun/translate-preprocessing-chrome-extension/README.md

 ## Usage

-Then this extension can help you:
+This extension can help you:

 1. Listen Chrome translate page;
 2. Keep content that does not need to be translated.